 The benefit and the source of any benefit in excess of $50 is reported in the statement; and

 The benefit is used solely to defray the expenses that accrue in the performance of duties or activities in connection with the office which are nonreimbursable by the state or political subdivision;

-A political contribution as defined by Title 15, Election Code;
+A political contribution as defined by Election Code Title 15;

 An item with a value of less than $50, excluding cash or a negotiable instrument as described by Business and Commerce Code 3.104;

-Food, lodging, transportation, or entertainment accepted as a guest and, if the donee is required by law to report those items, reported by the donee in accordance with that law.
+Food, lodging, transportation, or entertainment accepted as a guest and, if the donee is required by law to report those items, reported by the donee in accordance with that law; or

-A public servant shall not, with intent to obtain a benefit or with intent to harm or defraud another, intentionally or knowingly violate a law relating to the public servant's office or employment, or misuse ESC property, services, personnel, or any other thing of value, that has come into his or her custody or possession by virtue of his or her office or employment.
+A public servant commits an offense if, with intent to obtain a benefit or with intent to harm or defraud another, he intentionally or knowingly violates a law relating to the public servant's office or employment; or misuses government property, services, personnel, or any other thing of value belonging to the government that has come into the public servant's custody or possession by virtue of the public servant's office or employment.
 Penal Code 39.02(a)

 "Misuse" means to deal with property contrary to:

 An agreement under which the public servant holds the property;

 A contract of employment or oath of office of a public servant;